 In Xena, while the Amazons may also have been attired in revealing costumes made of furs and skins, their separatist society valued martial, as well as academic, skills.
 An Amazon tells Gabrielle that the Amazon world is based on “truth and an individual woman’s strength.”

 The Amazons from Greek mythology lived apart from men at the edge of the known world and fought bravely against male heroes such as Hercules, Theseus, and Achilles.
-In Xena, the Amazons also live in a matriarchal society and are skilled fighters who can hold their own against men.
+In Xena, the Amazons also lived in a matriarchal society and were skilled fighters who could hold their own against men.

 The Amazons in Wonder Woman (2017) can be seen as Xena’s big-screen descendants.
 The costumes and fighting prowess of Penthesilea (Nina Milner) in the BBC drama Troy: Fall of a City (2018) has tinges of Xena.
 The leadership ability of the immortal Amazon Andy (Charlize Theron) in the Netflix film The Old Guard can also be seen as inspired by Xena.